pull-vert/limo/README.md

 * JDK1X (release version is not known yet) Project Loom virtual threads (in progress)

 ... and more to come

+## Compile

+To compile Limo project you will need a [Project Loom Early Access JDK](http://jdk.java.net/loom/).

 ## Other inspiring libraries
 * [Quasar](https://github.com/puniverse/quasar), loom ancestor on JDK